max1mvs/Minecraft-macOS-Timer/README.md

 **It has only been created and tested on macOS Monterey 12.5.1.** Basically, I have just thrown it out here for grabs.
 I, unfortunately, do not have time to try it on other macOS platforms, make a friendly installer etc.

-This is how it works: The main script (here called *MinecraftTimer.sh*) will have to reside somewhere on the system where the kids usually don't look.
+This is how it works: The main script (here called *minecraft_timer.sh*) will have to reside somewhere on the system where the kids usually don't look.
 In this example, I placed it in the */usr/local/bin/* folder.
 This script needs to be executable, so in macOS Terminal, you need to do this by this command:

 ```
-% chmod 755 /usr/local/bin/MinecraftTimer.sh
+% chmod 755 /usr/local/bin/minecraft_timer.sh
 ```

 You can also test the script on your version of macOS via Terminal to see if any issues pop up.

 A [launchd file](https://www.launchd.info) (or .plist file - a kind of Mac XML file) can be triggered whenever the current user logs in and start using the Mac.
-And this can in turn trigger a script like the MinecraftTimer.sh script.
+And this can in turn trigger a script like the minecraft_timer.sh script.
 This .plist file is placed in the *\~/Library/LaunchAgents/* folder (the current user's LaunchAgents folder).
-It can be re-triggered periodically, so that is what this one does, launching, in turn, our *MinecraftTimer.sh* script every 60 seconds.
+It can be re-triggered periodically, so that is what this one does, launching, in turn, our *minecraft_timer.sh* script every 60 seconds.
 Then this script saves a preference file (in the */tmp/* directory) which it uses to keep time throughout the day – even if Minecraft quits and then gets relaunched later.
 If this preference or log file is before midnight on the current day, it creates a fresh one, so the timer is resetting every day.

 A warning is triggered just before the allotted time ends, asking the gamer to please save and quit unless they have permission to continue.
 I have not included a "quit-and-disable-Java" command in the script.
 This is because I believe in communicating with my kids regarding their limits, not being forceful unless I absolutely have to.
 Still, you can modify this if you know how.

 The main Shell script should be placed in the */usr/local/bin/* folder.
 If you put it elsewhere, you will need to change the path to the location in the XML/launchd file.
 Note that you can change the allowed time by changing the *MAX_TIME=60* variable to any minutes you want.
 Say, for two hours, it will be *MAX_TIME=120* and so on.

 The launchd file should be placed in the *\~/Library/LaunchAgents/* folder.
-Name it something unique like *com.your_name.MinecraftTimer.plist*.
+Name it something unique like *com.your_name.minecraftTimer.plist*.
 If you like, you can change the *StartInterval* to something different.
 The 60 stands for 60 seconds, so the script above gets executed every minute.

 Enjoy!